aaroparkkinen/imc-prosperity-3/Trader Joe_report.md

 ## Why we took part in IMC Prosperity 3

-We are two students with excellent academic performance and a strong mathematical ability.
 We are both passionate about investments and trading, actively follow the financial markets and continuously try to learn more about investing - both of us have been actively investing since turning 18.
-Furthermore, Aaro has completed an internship in trading, which provided us with a solid technical foundation going into the competition.
+Our academic background in Financial Mathematics as well Aaro having completed an internship in trading, gave us a solid technical foundation going into the competition.
 A driver for us to join the competition was the chance to on expand our computational expertise, challenge ourselves and prove our capabilities.

 ## Thoughts and learning outcomes

 Starting this challenge, we had strong mathematical foundation and an intermediate-level coding knowledge.
-In Python, we were comfortable creating functions, loops, conditionals and using arrays to solve problem in computational finance.
-We also had basic knowledge about data visualization and analysis using libraries like pandas and matplotlib.
+In Python, we were comfortable creating basic programs solving problems in computational finance.
+We also had knowledge about data visualization and analysis in Python.

 However, the challenge forced us to adapt and learn new skills quickly.
 IMC Prosperity used object-oriented programming (OOP) in Python, with